-Disney Plus has decades' worth of Disney animated classics, as well as many some of the finest offerings from Pixar, Star Wars and the Marvel Cinematic Universe.
-But while the platform is still one of the newer kids on the streaming block, it can still be a little overwhelming when it comes to where to start your journey into Disney's digital streaming catalogue.
+Disney Plus boasts decades' worth of Disney animated classics, as well as the finest offerings from Pixar, Star Wars and the Marvel Cinematic Universe (MCU).
+But while the platform is still one of the newer kids on the streaming block, its hefty library of content might appear overwhelming if you’re not sure where to look.

 - How to watch the Star Wars movies in order